“ . . . where teachers come to improve their writing in order to improve the writing of their students.”

 Compensation - All participants will receive an Aetna Fellowship with the option to earn six graduate credits in English.

-Deadline for Applying - Applications for Summer 2024 are due by March 25th, 2024.
+Deadline for Applying - Applications for Summer 2025 are due by March 25, 2025 at 11:59 PM.

-Application Requirements - Required materials include: 1-page essay on your teaching philosophy, two letters of recommendation (one may be a recommendation from a Teacher-Consultant, meaning someone wh has already completed a Summer Institute), and a résumé.
+Application Requirements - Required materials include: 1-page essay on your teaching philosophy, two letters of recommendation (one may be a recommendation from a Teacher-Consultant, meaning someone who has already completed a Summer Institute), and a résumé.
 Please indicate which area you may be interested in doing your research in: Reading/Writing Connection, Assessments and Writing, Writing and Technology, or The Writing Process, or something else.
 Please submit all materials through our Submittable page.

-2024 CWP Summer Institute (SI) Details:
+2025 CWP Summer Institute (SI) Details:

-• Applications Due: March 25, 2024
+- Applications Due: By March 25, 2025 at 11:59 PM

 Summer Fellows/Teacher-Writer Chapbooks